 Yes, it’s good to be ambitious.

 Nobody’s arguing that the mobile learning application should be the best that it can be.
 But just because the magic exists doesn’t mean you have to use the magic.
 You have access to the accelerometer, but does it really meet the needs of this mobile learning?
-The camera is a powerful tool, but if photos have only a marginal benefit, don’t include it.
+A camera is a powerful tool, but if photos have only a marginal benefit, don’t include it.
 It’s true that you want your audience to have an excited and positive response.
 It’s not often that a learning deliverable of any kind elicits a remark like, “This is so cool!”
 Your mobile app might do that, but if it’s just cool for cool’s sake, the luster will wear off and your audience will simply want the app to meet their needs.
-You ever go to a movie that had amazing special effects and a lousy script?
+Do you go to a movie that had amazing special effects and a lousy script?
 Don’t let that be your app.

 This is an exciting time for enterprise learning as companies and organizations figure out how to effectively use mobile learning.
-If you have ever spent some time with anyone from Float, you know we have bought in to mLearning 100 percent.
+If you have ever spent some time with anyone from Float, you know we have bought into mLearning 100 percent.
 We can see the unlimited potential of the mobile platform and how it is changing the way that enterprise audiences are trained.

 At the same time, we work hard to keep our enthusiasm in check by always striving to create effective mobile learning.
 And to do that, it might mean saying no to the Big Shiny.
 It might mean sacrificing the Totally Awesome to develop the Totally Useful.
 That should not be a new goal for you, anyway.
 Isn’t that what we have been always trying to do, no matter if it is eLearning, ILT and now mobile learning?